-The Company leases a manufacturing facility near Baltimore, Maryland under an operating lease (the San Tomas lease).
+The Company leases a manufacturing facility near Baltimore, Maryland (the San Tomas lease).
 The building was remodeled in accordance with the Company's specifications so that it can be used by the Company to manufacture Multikine for the Company's Phase 3 clinical trial and sales of the drug if approved by the FDA.
 The lease is for a term of twenty years and requires annual base rent to escalate each year at 3%.
 The Company is required to pay all real estate and personal property taxes, insurance premiums, maintenance expenses, repair costs and utilities.
-The lease allows the Company, at its election, to extend the lease for two ten-year periods or to purchase the building at the end of the 20-year lease.
-The Company contributed approximately \$9.3 million towards the tenant-directed improvements, of which \$3.2 million is being refunded during years six through twenty through reduced rental payments.
-The landlord paid approximately \$11.9 million towards the purchase of the building, land and the tenant-directed improvements.
-The building was placed in service in October 2008.
+The lease allows the Company, at its election, to extend the lease for two ten-year periods or to purchase the building at the end of the 20-year lease, which expires in October 2028.
+The renewal options are not included in the calculation of the right of use asset and lease liability because exercise of those options is not reasonably certain.